-Are you looking for something with a longer history of success, one-time setup, and an investment option that needs no maintenance?
+Are you looking for a longer history of success, one-time setup, and an investment option that needs no maintenance?
 You might try a target date fund.

 Do you value the ability to “set it and forget it,” while still having the option to adjust your investments at any time?
 A robo-advisor might be your best choice.

-This doesn’t necessarily need to be a question of choosing a robo-advisor vs. a target date fund.
-A good investment portfolio is generally one that is well-rounded and diverse, so investors may choose to complement their retirement savings with investments in both types of funds.
+This doesn’t necessarily need to be a question of choosing one over the other.
+A good portfolio is generally one that is well-rounded and diverse, so investors may choose to complement their retirement savings with investments in both.

 As with all choice there are disadvantages of robo-advisors and target funds, as well as advantages of each.

 However, if you need to choose just one you should choose the option that best represents your values and needs, whether those needs are a low-maintenance investment option, increased customizability, or ease of access.